Brian Hall (actor): Personal life and death

+Hall was born on 20 November 1937, and had an interest in acting from an early age.
+He worked as a cab driver before starting a professional acting career.

 Hall became friends with John Cleese when they appeared together in Fawlty Towers.
-Some years after the series had finished, Cleese sent Hall a personally signed autographed picture as a joke.
+Some years after the series had finished, Cleese sent Hall an autographed picture as a joke.
 Hall wrote back and demanded a "signed Rolls-Royce car" instead.
-Three days later, one arrived by mail – a children's toy.
+Cleese sent him back a car – a children's toy car.

-Hall died on 17 September 1997, aged 59, after a three-year battle with cancer.
-Commenting on his friend's death, John Cleese said: "I am very upset.
+Hall and his wife, Marlene, had four children.
+He died at a hospice in Worthing on 16 September 1997, aged 59, after a three-year battle with cancer.
+Cleese paid tribute, saying: "I am very upset.
 I was particularly fond of Brian and had several conversations with him this year.
 I admire profoundly the way in which he dealt with his cancer.
-I do not know where he found the strength."
+I do not know where he found the strength".
 A year before his death, Hall told the Mirror: "Cancer is a bully and I hate bullies.
 This old boy cancer will get about as much change out of me as all the other bullies I've met – nothing."